 - Use short-term cash or financing to buy.

-- Ideally, investors should be able to get most or all their original capital back for the next BRRR investment property.
+- Ideally, investors should be able to get most or all their original capital back for the next BRRRR investment property.

-I will explain each step of BRRRR real estate investing in the sections below.
+I will explain each BRRRR real estate investing step in the sections below.

 B – Buy

-The goal to a BRRRR strategy in real estate is that when you refinance the property and pull all the money out that you put into it, you effectively pay nothing for a property.
-Plus you still have 25 percent built-in equity to lower your risk.
+The goal with a real estate investing BRRRR strategy is that when you refinance the property you pull all the money out that you put into it.
+If done properly, you’d effectively pay nothing for a property.
+Plus, you still have 25 percent built-in equity to lower your risk.

 Real estate flippers tend to use what’s called the 70 percent rule.
-Basically, the rule is this:
+The rule is this:

 (After Repair Value X 0.7) – Repairs = Maximum Purchase Price |